UAD Promo

 • The following global settings can make presets on your UAFX pedal appear as edited, if the global settings are different than when the preset was saved:

-• Preamp coloration mode on/off (Starlight)
+• Preamp coloration mode on/off (Galaxy, Starlight)

-• Tap tempo on/off (Astra, Starlight)
+• Tap tempo on/off (Astra, Galaxy, Starlight)

 Important: If you delete the UAFX Control app from your mobile device, your backups are permanently lost.

-To back up your presets
+To back up your presets/Rigs

 1. At the bottom of the UAFX Control app, tap Settings.